 Response

-DEQ agrees with EPA’s threshold determinations regarding surface monitoring and gas collection and control systems and will not be making the suggested changes.
+DEQ may consider doing so in future rulemaking.
+DEQ is adopting EPA’s threshold determinations regarding surface monitoring and gas collection and control systems and is not be making any suggested changes at this time.
 MSW landfills eligible for the surface monitoring demonstration are only ones with between 34 and 50 megagrams NMOC emissions per year as a landfill with 50 or more megagrams per year must install the collection system required by 40 C.F.R. part 63 subpart AAAA.
 The surface monitoring allows a landfill that exceeds the installation thresholds based on a modeling estimate, to demonstrate that actual surface emissions are below the threshold.

 Comment 5